google/blockly-samples/packages/README.md

 ### Dev

-- [``@blockly/create-package``](dev/create/): A tool for creating a Blockly package based on a pre-existing template.
+- [``@blockly/create-package``](dev/create/): A tool for creating a Blockly extension package based on a pre-existing template.
-- [``@blockly/dev-tool``](dev/tools/): A library of common utilities for Blockly extension development.
+- [``@blockly/dev-tool``](dev/tools/): A library of common utilities for Blockly extension package development.
 - [``@blockly/dev-scripts``](dev/scripts/): Configuration and scripts for
-Blockly packages.
+Blockly extension package.

 ## Using Lerna